CE-Curriculum-Development/mat-cpe/CPE-Week04-JavaScript-Enum-Types.md

 ```
 ##### `Math.randomBoolean()`

 This function returns `true` or `false` at random.
-This does not mean strict alternation like `true`, `false`, `true`, `false`, `true`, etc. Instead, you can may see sequences of 2 or more repeated values.
-This is not hard to spot as you look at what is shown on the LED matrix.
-The guarantee of `Math.randomBoolean()` is that over a sufficiently long period of time the number of `true` and `false` values returned will be roughly the same.
+This does not mean strict alternation like `true`, `false`, `true`, `false`, `true`, etc. Instead, you may see sequences of 2 or more repeated values.
+This is not hard to spot as you look at the LED matrix.
+The guarantee of `Math.randomBoolean()` is that over a sufficiently long period of time the number of `true` and `false` values returned will be approximately equal.